Validation Methods for Energy Time Series Scenarios from Deep Generative Models: Numerical studies

 We apply KDE with Gaussian kernels to estimate the PDF of the historical time series and the scenarios generated using GAN, WGAN, and VAE.
 For completeness, we show the PDFs on linear and logarithmic scales and examine the scaled marginal distributions, i.e., the daily mean of capacity factor and intra-day price.
 All PDF calculations and plots are generated using the Python-based library Seaborn, version 0.11.1~\citep{waskom2020seaborn}, and Matplotlib, version 3.3.4~\citep{Hunter2007}.
 Figure~\ref{fig:PDF_grid} shows the results for PV and wind capacity factors, and intra-day prices, respectively.

-On the linear scale, the GAN and WGAN-generated scenarios do not show any considerable divergence from the historical PDFs, while clear differences are observed for the wind capacity factor and the intra-day price scenarios generated by the VAE.
-However, the logarithmic scaling of the intra-day price PDF reveals that the GAN and WGAN fail to reproduce the heavy tails of the PDFs.
+On the linear scale, the GAN and WGAN-generated scenarios do not show any considerable divergence from the historical PDFs.
+Meanwhile, clear differences can be observed for the wind capacity factor and the intra-day price scenarios generated by the VAE.
+Thus, the PDF identifies the shifted distribution of VAE-generated wind capacity factor scenarios and the compressed distribution of VAE-generated intra-day price scenarios.
+Furthermore, the logarithmic scaling of the intra-day price PDF reveals that the GAN and WGAN fail to reproduce the heavy tails of the PDFs, i.e., they do not reproduce the rare price peaks that are present in the historical intra-day price time series.
+For both PV and wind capacity factors, the analysis of the PDFs in logarithmic scaling does not offer any additional insight into the distributions.
 Since most authors exclusively evaluate the linear scale, we emphasize the importance of analyzing the PDF on both linear and logarithmic scales, in particular, since the extreme events located in the heavy tails can critically affect system stability.
 PV and wind capacity factor distributions have finite support and no heavy tails.
 Hence, it is sufficient to consider the linear scale.

 The marginal PDFs of the generated data show worse matches than the full PDFs, even for the distributions without heavy tails.
-For instance, all DGMs learn poor fits of the bimodal structure of the marginal PV capacity factor PDF.
+For instance, all DGMs learn poor fits of the bimodal structure of the marginal PV capacity factor PDF, i.e., the marginal distributions are not represented well although the full distribution indicates a good match.
 The marginals of the VAE-generated intra-day price scenarios also display a much narrower distribution than the historical scenarios, which indicates that the VAE does not reproduce the full range of days with high and low prices.
 Note that this result is different from the also narrow intra-day price PDF, as it assesses the range of days with overall high or low prices as opposed to only the peaks.